wobrotson/RocSocCodeCamp/README.md

 Binder requires regular action within the coding environment to maintain and save any code that you are running.
 You should pay attention to this to ensure you don't lose any code you write during the sessions.
 I recommend doing something on the page (eg typing some code or creating a new code cell) **every 10 minutes at least**.
 To work on the material more intermittently (eg every few hours or days) and save everything you do, it's much better to download this repository to your machine and work on it there.

-For those wishing to use the repository materials on their machine locally, please follow the instructions in the file 'GettingAnacondaOnMyPC.md' *to be created; link to file when done*.
+For those wishing to use the repository materials on their machine locally, please follow the instructions in the file ['GettingAnacondaOnMyPC.md'](https://github.com/wobrotson/RocSocCodeCamp/blob/main/CodeCampFurtherInfo/AdditionalResources.md).
 All the notebooks in this repository run on an **Anaconda3 environment** defined in `codecamp_condaenv.yml` (see folder `codecamp_conda_environment`).
 The notebooks were developed and tested on Windows 10 and Ubuntu 18.04 using Python3 (version: 3.6+).

 ## Content